pknviki95/Python/concepts/Typecasting/README.md

             print("str converted to complex real value: {}".format(complex(string_value)))
 #### output:
             str converted to complex real value: (15+0j)
-- **It throws Type error as second argument in complex() function should not be a string; only first argument of complex function supports string varibale**
+- **It throws Type error as second argument in complex() function should not be a string; only first argument of complex function supports string variable**

             (i.e) complex('real variable')